 Research Support Funds Spending Policy

 Guidelines for Application

-The Board of Trustees and the administration of Amherst College recognize the importance of encouraging research activities of all regular full- and part-time, tenured and tenure-track Amherst College faculty members.
-It is the intention of the Board of Trustees and the administration that this program be undertaken and continued with the understanding that all awards are dependent upon funds being made available to the program.
+The board of trustees and the administration of Amherst College recognize the importance of encouraging research activities of all regular full- and part-time, tenured and tenure-track Amherst College faculty members.
+It is the intention of the board of trustees and the administration that this program be undertaken and continued with the understanding that all awards are dependent upon funds being made available to the program.
 The Faculty Committee on Research Awards is responsible for the administration of application and award procedures.
-Normally, there are three members of the Committee, one each from the three traditional divisions of the Faculty; they are selected by the Committee of Six and serve two-year terms.
-The Dean of the Faculty is an ex officio member of the Committee.
+Normally, there are three members of the committee, one each from the three traditional divisions of the faculty; they are selected by the Committee of Six and serve two-year terms.
+The provost and dean of the faculty is an ex officio member of the committee.
 Since 2000, the Faculty Research Awards Program has been endowed by the H. Axel Schupf '57 Fund for Intellectual Life.